raganwald-deprecated/homoiconic/2010/08/final.md

 This idea is obviously incomplete.
 And yet...
 It seems to me that it would make programs far more readable if you could use implementations as a kind of method contract: "All implementations of this method will behave just like this."
 Then, optimizing code or extending methods wouldn't be obscuring the original intent because it would still be right there in a module or superclass.

+> "Certain informal discussions took place, involving a full and frank exchange of views, out of which there arose a series of proposals, which, on examination, proved to indicate certain promising lines of inquiry, which, when pursued, led to the realization that the alternative courses of action might in fact, in certain circumstances, be susceptible of discreet modification, leading to a reappraisal of the original areas of difference and pointing the way to encouraging possibilities of compromise and cooperation, which, if bilaterally implemented, with appropriate give and take on both sides, might, if the climate were right, have a reasonable possibility, at the end of the day, of leading, rightly or wrongly, to a mutually satisfactory resolution." ([Power to the People][p2p], "Yes, Prime Minister")

-Well, I've gone on quite a bit and it's time for both of us to move along.
-But before I close, I want to return to my blog post exchange with [Elliotte Rusty Harold][elharo]. he claimed at the time that methods should be final by default.
-I will not put words into his mouth, but if what he meant was that "when you write a method, you are declaring the behaviour of this object and all of its subclasses," I now admit that <u>Elliotte Rusty Harold was right</u>.
+Four years ago, [Elliotte Rusty Harold][elharo] claimed that methods should be *final by default*.
+I will not put words into his mouth, but if what he meant was that "When you write a method, you are definingthe implementation contract for the behaviour of this class and all of its subclasses," I now admit that <u>Rusty was right</u>.

 All methods should be *effectively* final by default.